HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ## **D-Bus**

-D-BUS is an **inter-process communication (IPC) system**, providing a simple yet powerful mechanism **allowing applications to talk to one another**, communicate information and request services.
+D-BUS is an **inter-Process Communication (IPC) system**, providing a simple yet powerful mechanism **allowing applications to talk to one another**, communicate information and request services.
 D-BUS was designed from scratch to fulfil the needs of a modern Linux system.

-D-BUS, as a full-featured IPC and object system, has several intended uses.
+As a full-featured IPC and object system, D-BUS has several intended uses.
 First, D-BUS can perform basic application IPC, allowing one process to shuttle data to another—think **UNIX domain sockets on steroids**.
-Second, D-BUS can facilitate sending events, or signals, through the system, allowing different components in the system to communicate and ultimately to integrate better.
-For example, a Bluetooth dæmon can send an incoming call signal that your music player can intercept, muting the volume until the call ends.
+Second, D-BUS can facilitate sending events, or signals, through the system, allowing different components in the system to communicate and ultimately integrate better.
+For example, a Bluetooth daemon can send an incoming call signal that your music player can intercept, muting the volume until the call ends.
 Finally, D-BUS implements a remote object system, letting one application request services and invoke methods from a different object—think CORBA without the complications. _\*\*_(From [here](https://www.linuxjournal.com/article/7744)).

 D-Bus uses an **allow/deny model**, where each message (method call, signal emission, etc.) can be **allowed or denied** according to the sum of all policy rules which match it.
-Each or rule in the policy should have the `own`, `send_destination` or `receive_sender` attribute set.
+Each rule in the policy should have the `own`, `send_destination` or `receive_sender` attribute set.

 Part of the policy of `/etc/dbus-1/system.d/wpa_supplicant.conf`: